 “Open this door!”
 He pounded on it hard, shaking the knob.

 “I thought you wanted in here!”
 She almost wanted him to come in.
 She picked up her soda and imagined spilling it on him.

 “Dammit Ellie!
 You never do anything in this house!”

 “At least I have a job!”
-Even though she’d only been babysitting Gabrielle for a week, that was more than he’d done all year.
+Even though she’d only been babysitting Gabrielle for a few weeks, that was more than he’d done all year.
 “Maybe I’ll just stay with Amber!
 You and Mom wouldn’t care!”

 “That woman’s crazy!”
 He pounded on the door again, and in that moment, she did want it to open.
 Her mind cleared of all except one word: “Unlock.”